Nov 14, 2022

 1. Use Progressive Web Apps

-Progressive Web Apps (PWAs) help developers and merchants build fast ‘app-like’ experiences on the web so as to enhance in-store experiences and boost online conversions.
+Progressive Web Apps (PWAs) help developers and merchants build fast ‘app-like’ experiences on the web so as to enhance users' in-store experiences and boost online conversions.

-By doing this, it’s easy to reduce problems that come with poor cart conversion and customer acquisition.
+According to app developers from Atlanta, using PWAs helps to reduce problems that come with poor cart conversion and customer acquisition.